jaroslav009/Eurosale/README.md

 # Eurosale

-To run a project, you need to open a command prompt and type "npm install" and then type "npm start"
+To run a gulp, you need to open a command prompt and type "npm install" and then type "gulp"

 In the project I used Gulp, SASS, libraries: OwlCarousel, jQuery, fontAwesome, bootstrap 4